pleabargain/EnglishHelpsYourCareer/english_question_words.md

-- Who
+- who
 - what
 - when
 - where
 - why
 - how

 # Who
+- Who do you know from Japan?
+- Who are you going with?
+- Who are you going to visit in Spain?
+- Who did you buy your car from?
+- Who did you take your walk with?
+- Who did you go with on your walk?
+- Who sold you the car?
+- Who is this little angel?
+- Who is traveling with you today?
+- Who are you going to hire?
+- Who, from the client side, can help me with this question?
-- Who will be using the application?
+- Who is responsible for granting permissions to access the server?
 - Who is responsible for assessing task completion?
-- Who… with ..?
+- Who is responsible for delegating server permissions?
 - Who is responsible for task assignment in your team?
 - Who is responsible for task creation in your team?
+- Who will be using the application?
+- Who… with ..?
 - With whom?
 - Who did you go to the restaurant with?
 - Who  do you think will win the game tonight?

 # What
+- What are the differences between Japanese and Polish cultures?
+- What are you going to do in Spain?
+- What are you going to do there?
+- What's the make and model of the car?
+- What do you like to do?
+- What did you [think|talk] about during your walk?
+- What did you listen to during your walk?
+- What questions do you have for me?
-- What are the deadlines that you can work under?
+- What food products are you bringing with you?
+- What will they be responsible for?
+- What other ball games can you play with fewer people?
+- What are your responsibilities on this project? (context: TL to new guy)
+- What value does this feature bring the client?
+- What do we need to do in the scope of this task?
+- What's your role on this project?
+- What is the deadline?
+- What role do you have on your projects now?
+- What role do you serve on your current projects?
+- What is the difference between those two systems? (context: TL to BA)
 - What tasks remain to be completed?
 - What exactly does the application do?
-- What role do you have on your projects now?
 - What questions do you like to ask during an interview?
-- What role do you serve on your current projects?
 - What is the game we are going to see tonight?
 - What about?
 - What kind ..?